ovgarol/aquatic-food-webs-Z/README.md

 Figure-script-8.R   # comparison of food webs reconstructions sub-samples

+Figure-script-9.R   # parsimony analysis using AIC (supplement D part 2)

+Figure-script-10.R   # applies the size-only model and compare it to the sites of the database GATEWAy database

+Figure-script-11.R   # residual analysis for optimal number of feeding guilds

 ## Additional data
 WORMS_names_taxonomy.csv: taxonomy of the predator species included in database.csv